-The Company has no pending litigation or other claims.
+The Company is not involved in any legal proceedings other than routine litigation arising in the normal course of business, none of which we believe will have a material adverse effect on our business, financial condition or results of operations.
 Claims made in the ordinary course of business may be covered in whole or in part by insurance.